softlang/s2s/README.md

 ### Running Shapes2Shapes from SBT

 In order to run Shapes2Shapes from SBT, launch SBT via `sbt` and execute `run queryfile shapesfile` where `queryfile` contains a single, valid SCCQ and `shapesfile` contains a set of Simple SHACL shapes, with one shape per line.
-Alternatively, run `sbt "run queryfile shapesfile"` directly from the command line.
-Note, however, that his is rather slow due to SBT's startup time.
+Examples are available in the `examples` folder.
+Alternatively, run, e.g., `sbt "run examples/q1.sparql examples/s1.shacl"` directly from the command line.
+Note, however, that this is rather slow due to the startup time of SBT.

 ### Building (and running) a fat jar

 In order to compile the project to a (fat) jar, run `sbt assembly`.
-Then, Shapes2Shapes can be executed like a normal jar file, taking both the query file and shapes file defined in the previous section as its arguments (e.g., `java -jar target/s2s.jar queryfile shapesfile`).
+Then, Shapes2Shapes can be executed like a normal jar file, taking both the query file and shapes file defined in the previous section as its arguments (e.g., `java -jar target/s2s.jar examples/q1.sparql examples/s1.shacl`).

 ### Usage